Skip to main content

 6. Subprocessors

-7. International transfers
+7. International Transfers

-Picflow and its subprocessors may process personal data in countries outside the country where Customer, Users, or End-users are located.
-Where required by applicable law, Picflow uses appropriate safeguards for international transfers, such as the European Commission’s Standard Contractual Clauses (and other lawful transfer mechanisms where applicable).
+Picflow is based in Switzerland, and Picflow and its subprocessors may access or process personal data in countries outside the country where Customer, Users, or End-users are located (including the United States).

-8. Deletion and return
+8. Deletion and Return

 This Section 8 explains Picflow’s default retention, Customer-controlled deletion, and limited residual retention for Customer personal data processed under this DPA: